ryangerardwilson/rtutor/README.md

         code block here
         multiline ok

-## Doc mode and fuzzy search
+## DOC and CAT modes

-Read-only doc viewer and direct fuzzy jump that skips menus.
+Read-only doc viewer, direct fuzzy jump that skips menus, and a non-interactive “cat” that spits content to stdout.
 Again: invoke with rtutor.

 - Launch doc mode:
   - rtutor -d
   - rtutor --doc
+  - -d with no args drops you into doc-mode menus.

-- Fuzzy search into doc mode:
+- Fuzzy search into doc mode (interactive):
   - Pass quoted args after -d to filter by titles.
 Tokens map to:
     - [L] -> lesson
     - [C, L] -> course, lesson